Reporting and dissemination

 We will share any results we receive for studies in which practices or community organisations in Norfolk and Suffolk have been involved.
 When the project reaches its proposed end date the Research Office will request the final report/summary of results and any published papers for dissemination to general practices, CCGs and other relevant parties.

-With your permission, copies of all final reports/publications/lay summaries resulting from the study will be disseminated via our website and regular Quarterly Research Briefings and Research Dissemination Bulletins.
+With your permission, copies of all final reports/publications/lay summaries resulting from the study will be disseminated via our website and regular Monthly Research Briefings.
 If there are any confidentiality issues which would prevent this dissemination at the time of contacting you, please inform the Research Office, along with a time frame when it is anticipated the results can be circulated.